Orientable and negative orientable sequences: Concluding remarks

 \section{Concluding remarks}

-In this paper we used two of the approaches proposed in \cite{Alhakim24a} to generate orientable sequences with large period.
+In this paper we used two of the approaches proposed in \cite{Alhakim24a} to generate orientable sequences with period of the same order of magnitude as the upper bound.
 Whilst the second approach yields sequences with somewhat shorter periods, in practical applications it may be that its recursive (and explicit) approach is more convenient.

-It remains to consider how to devise potential input sequences for the other methods of construction proposed there.
+There remain a variety of directions for future research.
+The constructions in this paper require an exponential amount of space with respect to $n$.
+They either require storage of a graph of exponential size to use an Eulerian circuit algorithm, or storage of the sequence of a smaller order to use Lempel's homomorphism.
+It would be desirable to be able to generate negative orientable sequences more space-efficiently.
+Another potential future research direction would be to generate longer negative orientable sequences by incorporating some words with pseudoweight equal to $nq/2$.
+Finally, it remains to consider how to devise potential input sequences for the other methods of construction proposed in \cite{Alhakim24a}.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}